Ready to take a cold plunge, Sacramento?

 Paradise Beach

 This cove created from a bend in the American River remains open year-round, sunrise to sundown.
 This shallow-water swimming hole has restrooms near its parking lot, which is a short walk from the beachfront.
-Pro tip: It can get crowded on weekends during summer and becomes a popular fishing spot during other seasons.

 The American River Confluence

 This section of the American River located under a Highway 49 bridge has slow-moving water, making it safe to swim for the whole family.
 The bridge offers shade on the hot summer days.
-Pro tip: It costs $10 per car to enter the swimming area.

 Hidden Falls Regional Park

 Hike a downhill, rocky trail to reach this swimming hole near waterfalls in Auburn.
-Take a rest on the benches along the journey to make your trek a little easier + find a large wooden deck for a more enjoyable swimming experience.
-Pro tip: Weekdays are best to avoid crowds; parking reservations are required on weekends and holidays, so plan ahead.
+Along the way, take a break on the benches to make your trek a little easier + find a large wooden deck for a more enjoyable swimming experience.

 Lake Clementine Trail